Comparisons

 • Focus: Enterprise digital contracting and workflow automation

 Ironclad is the category leader in enterprise CLM.
-With over $330M in funding and a customer base of Fortune 500 companies, it has earned its reputation as the platform for large legal operations teams.
+With deep venture backing and a customer base of Fortune 500 companies, it has earned its reputation as the platform for large legal operations teams.
 The company was founded by Jason Boehmig, a former Sullivan and Cromwell lawyer who experienced firsthand how manual contract processes slow down business.

 Ironclad's strength is in its workflow engine.
 Complex approval chains, playbook-governed negotiations, and deep Salesforce integration make it the tool legal ops professionals trust for managing high-volume, high-stakes contract processes.
 The platform handles the full contract lifecycle from request through execution, with particular depth in approval routing and compliance controls.
 See our full Ironclad alternatives breakdown for context on the competitive landscape.